-2.7 Result presentation
+2.6 Result presentation to the medical doctor

-The goal of the results presentation is not to make the decision for the radiologist but rather to highlight parts of the lung tissue that are classified by the system as pathologic.
-Highlighting of the background in colored shades is planned instead of grey scales in parts of the images being classified as pathologic.
-Each color presents one of the classes detected in the classification step.
-Currently, the results are only presented in a 2D view and one image at a time, meaning that the slices with the largest pathogenic parts are taken and displayed.
-It can also be imagined to present the results in 3D, where the entire pathogenic area over several slices can be highlighted within the volume.
-Retrieval of similar cases from the reference database will enable the MD to verify a diagnosis.
-This is easily possible through an image retrieval application using visual features from the currently active case and comparing them those stored and labeled for past cases in the database.
+The goal of the results presentation is not to take the decision for of the radiologist but rather to highlight parts of the lung tissue that were classified as pathologic.
+This is planned by highlighting the background in colored shades instead of the grey scales into the parts of the images that were classified as pathologic.
+Each color presents one of the classes that we are detecting in the classification step.
+Currently, we only present the results in a 2D view and one image at a time, meaning that the slices with the largest pathogenic parts are taken and displayed.
+It can also be imagined to present the results in a 3D, where the entire pathogenic area over several slices can be highlighted within the volume.

+Retrieval of similar cases from the reference database will enable the MD to judge the quality of the system response and verify his diagnosis.
+This is easily possible through a simple image retrieval application that uses the features from the currently active case and comparing them with features stored and labeled for past cases in the database.